pushkar100/notes-system-design/3-Designing-data-intensive-applications.md

 Intersection: Node [ 2 ] has the new data!
 ```

+`W = 1` does not mean data is written on one server.
+For instance, with the configuration in Figure 6, data is replicated at s0, s1, and s2.
+W = 1 means that the coordinator must receive at least one acknowledgment before the write operation is considered as successful.
+For instance, if we get an acknowledgment from s1, we no longer need to wait for acknowledgements from s0 and s2.
+A coordinator acts as a proxy between the client and the nodes.

+The configuration of W, R and N is a typical tradeoff between latency and consistency.
+If W = 1 or R = 1, an operation is returned quickly because a coordinator only needs to wait for a response from any of the replicas.
+If W or R > 1, the system offers better consistency; however, the query will be slower because the coordinator must wait for the response from the slowest replica.

+If `W + R > N`, strong consistency is guaranteed because there must be at least one overlapping node that has the latest data to ensure consistency.

+How to configure N, W, and R to fit our use cases?
+Here are some of the possible setups:
+1. If `R = 1` and `W = N`, the system is optimized for a **fast read**
+2. If W = 1 and R = N, the system is optimized for **fast write**
+3. If `W + R > N`, **strong consistency** is guaranteed (Usually N = 3, W = R = 2)
+4. If W + R <= N, **strong consistency is not guaranteed**

+Depending on the requirement, we can tune the values of W, R, N to achieve the desired level of consistency

 #### Limitations of Quorum Consistency

 Even if `W + R > N`, **edge cases can break strict consistency**